utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 Postman Interceptor is a browser extension that acts as a companion to the Postman desktop app.
 Interceptor enables you to capture network requests and cookies directly from a web browser.

-Once Interceptor is running in your browser, you can start a debug session, which is a time-bound period of traffic capture.
-You can start, pause, and stop an interceptor debug session, then later start another one.
-Each debug session is logged in the **History** tab, and displays the total session time and all traffic captured.
-From the logged session, you can send requests and responses to a collection and save cookies to the Postman cookie jar.
+After you install the Interceptor extension, you can start an _Interceptor session_, which is a time-bound period of traffic capture.
+You can pause, restart, and stop an Interceptor session, then later start another one.
+Each session is logged in the **History** tab and displays the total session time, a traffic overview, and all traffic captured.
+You can also send requests and responses to a collection and save cookies to the Postman cookie jar.

 > You can also use Postman Interceptor to automatically sync cookies from a web browser to the Postman cookie jar.
 Learn more about [syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).